-The same cookie can be made with different tools and ingredients and delight those who get to eat the cookie.
-Running a freelance business works the same way.
-Clients don't care what tools you use, just that they get a delicious cookie at the end.
+Running a freelance business is like baking cookies: Clients don't care what tools you use, only that they get a delicious cookie at the end.

 Mmmmm homemade cookies.
 M&M cookies.
 Thick, chewy cookies with lots of M&Ms. Delicious.
 M&M Cookies are one of my favorite cookies — they always have been — but over the years, I have had to tweak ALL of my recipes.

 Why?
 I grew up in a family that liked crunchy cookies and now I have a husband and kids who love soft, chewy cookies.
 I had to adapt my recipes because over time, things change.

 Now, there are a lot of different recipes for chocolate chip or M&M cookies.
 Even NPR published a post about the science behind creating your favorite chocolate chip cookie.

 Everyone likes cookies, but we all like different variations of the same cookies.

 - Some people, like my parents, prefer their cookies crunchy.

 - Other people prefer their cookies thick and chewy or still sort of doughy.

 - Some people like small bite-size cookies and others like big giant cookies.

 And, while we all follow slightly different recipes or buy different brands, the core ingredients are similar from recipe to recipe, and we all end up with a cookie as the final product.